30 September 2023

 A nuclear reactor is considered in Long-Term Outage or LTO:

-• When it has not generated any electricity in the previous calendar year and in the first six months of the considered calendar year;
+• when it has not generated any electricity in the previous calendar year and in the first six months of the considered calendar year.

 • When a reactor meets these criteria, it is retroactively withdrawn from “in operation” status and enters the LTO from the day it was disconnected from the grid.